Admission for international students

 Moving to Norway

-If you choose to move to Norway to Study at Noroff University College, there are some practical issues you need to consider:
+If you choose to move to Norway to Study at Noroff - School of Technology and Digital Media, there are some practical issues you need to consider:

 Living in Norway